 It did something many documentaries don’t: it explored the myth and the history of Troy in a global and intemporal context rather than within its own simple linear history.
 The documentary melded ancient history with modern history.
 It described the beginnings of archaeology as a science and the context in which the great excavators of the site were working.
 It explored the universal experience of war: from Troy to the World Wars to the Cold War, and the tragedy that befalls all involved.
-It even gave me my first look at the divided city of Berlin, where part of the documentary was shot, and drew a connection between the futility in the Greek’s search for military greatness at Troy and the militarized East Berlin.
+It even gave me my first look at the divided city of Berlin in the 80s, where part of the documentary was shot, and drew a connection between the futility in the Greek’s search for military greatness at Troy and the militarized East Berlin.
 Such a series would never fly on TV today.
 I loved it.

 Time passed but I would still think about this series from time to time.
 I would mention it at dinner parties, and ask friends if they remembered anything about it.
-I would hum the theme music, while suffering through terrible History Channel historic pablum, wishing I could find this documentary again.
+I would hum the theme music while suffering through terrible History Channel pablum, wishing I could find this documentary again.

-About 6-7 years went by.
-And nothing.
+About 6-7 years went by and nothing.
 It was as though this modern telling of the story of Troy had been lost (to me) forever.

 The first doc that caught my eye was entitled “In Search of the Trojan War“.
-I put on the DVD, started watching.
+I put on the DVD and started watching.
 Then about a minute in, the opening credit started and I gasped … The Thunder.
 The Music.
 The repeating loop of an armored soldier cutting down air with a giant sword, in front of the flames of war.
 The awkwardly posed and spinning image of Helen of Troy – topless and transposed with footage of a cloudy windy sky.
 My old long lost documentary about Troy!
 I had found it!
 Finally I knew who it was that had originally sparked my interest in homeric history and the story of Troy.
 Michael Wood!
 I love you!

-All of Michael Wood’s documentaries are great, but “In Search of the Trojan War” is really his most inspired work.
+All of Michael Wood’s documentaries are great but “In Search of the Trojan War” is really his most inspired work.
 After watching the series, I re-read the Odyssey and sped through the Illiad.
 I even cracked Ovid ’s Metamorphoses in hope that it would tell me more of the myth of the Trojan Horse … which it didn’t.
 Turns out the horse bit is found in Virgil‘s Aeneid not Ovid.
 Crap.